jemmy512/book-notes/Cpp/cpp-primer.md

                 // deduced T = int, deduced A = const int*
                 // qualification conversion applies (from int* to const int*)
         ```

-    3. If P is a class and P has the form [simple-template-id](https://en.cppreference.com/w/cpp/language/templates#template-id), then the transformed A `can be a derived class` of the deduced A. Likewise, if P is a pointer to a class of the form simple-template-id, the transformed A can be a pointer to a derived class pointed to by the deduced A:
+    3. If P is a class and P has the form [simple-template-id](https://en.cppreference.com/w/cpp/language/templates#template-id), then the `transformed A` `can be a derived class` of the `deduced A`.
+Likewise, if P is a pointer to a class of the form simple-template-id, the transformed A can be a pointer to a derived class pointed to by the deduced A:
         ```c++
         template<class T> struct B { };
         template<class T> struct D : public B<T> { };